Th-Underscore/Anime4K-Batch/README.md

-# Anime4K-Batch - Command-Line Batch Video Upscaler
+# Anime4K-Batch - Batch Video Upscaler

 This batch script enhances the resolution of videos using GLSL shaders like [Anime4K](https://github.com/bloc97/Anime4K), leveraging the power of `ffmpeg` for processing.
 Once set up, the script can be called in [several ways](#usage), however you'd like.